daria-sav/Nani/README.md

 7. Display tasks on the calendar:
 Implement functionality to mark days with tasks on the calendar.

-8.Manipulate data in the file:
+8. Manipulate data in the file:
 Add the ability to edit and delete tasks from the text file.

 9. Testing: